Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 Items one and two are binary in nature, and can be captured by a bit string of binary flags.
-The third item, however, exhibits a spectrum of possibilities when the observables are probabilistically mixed or entangled.
+The third item, however, exhibits a spectrum of possibilities.

 We shall distinguish between four sets of information processors.
 The sum of these four subsystems will represent a full qubit state.
 The first two subsystems will be responsible for maintaining information directly relevant to a measurement.
 Their hardware should not be required to interact with any other subsystems in order to answer a measurement with an observable value.
 The third and fourth subsystems will maintain information that is necessary to maintain about a quantum state, but not relevant in the context of a measurement.
-Let the third and fourth hardware modules together be named the "flag processor module" and each maintain two pieces of information about a term in the coefficients of each observable in a quantum state: whether it is imaginary and whether it is negative.
+Let the third and fourth hardware modules together be named the ``flag processor module'' and each maintain two pieces of information about a term in the coefficients of each ket in a quantum state: whether it is imaginary and whether it is negative.

 In the case that the entire system is maintaining a single qubit of quantum information, then the effects of Pauli operations on each subsystem in the flag processor module can then be captured by a simple state diagram.

 This state machine can be described by Boolean logic and clearly lends itself to a trivial digital implementation.